OliverOde/PINN_for_Transformer_Thermal_Modelling/README.md

 ## MSc Thesis: Physics-Informed Deep Learning for Transformer Thermal Modelling

-### Oliver Welin Odeback, KTH ROYAL INSTITUTE OF TECHNOLOGY
+### Oliver Welin Odeback, KTH Royal Institute of Technology

 Abstract: *Physics-Informed neural networks (PINNs) are a novel approach to integrate physical models to neural networks when solving supervised learning tasks.
 They have shown